yegor256/emap/README.md

 ```

 If more than 100 keys will be added to the map, it will panic.
-The map doesn't increase its size automatically.
+The map doesn't increase its size automatically, like `Vec` does
+(this is one of the reasons why we are faster).

 Read [the API documentation](https://docs.rs/emap/latest/emap/).
 The struct